Are you qualified to claim?

 The laws of the Claim State set out the laws applicable to your claim.
 The Claim State is usually the State in which the deceased lived.

-- their same-sex partner
+- An unmarried partner

-- the parent of a child of the deceased
+- A grandchild of the deceased

 If Victoria is the Claim State, you do not need to fit into a particular “category”.
 However, you still must establish that the deceased had a responsibility to provide for you, and that the deceased failed to adequately provide for you on their death.